leonidg/gitdoc/Git.md

   This command is a good example of a typical Git command.
 The main _command_ you're running is `git` followed by some _subcommand_ (in this case `config`).
 The subcommand is basically like its own program: it has its own set of options and arguments that it expects.
 Sadly, the options, arguments, and sometimes even syntax of the different subcommands is not consistent, which is why I say Git has a horrible UI.

   **All** that this command does is write to the file `~/.gitconfig`.
-This file is the global configuration file for Git, which is why we included the `--global` option (we'll talk later about what happens if you don't include that option and why you might want to.)
+This file is the global configuration file for Git, which is why we included the `--global` option (we'll talk later about what happens if you don't include that option and why you might want to do so).
 There is nothing particularly magical about this command: you could also just as easily write that same contents to the file yourself.
 But it's nice because the file obviously has a particular format it expects to be written in, and the command does that for you.

 2. **Tell Git to use colors:** This is simple and helpful.
 Most newer versions of Git come with this enabled by default, but it's still worth explicitly configuring: